MicrosoftDocs/architecture-center/docs/solution-ideas/articles/big-compute-with-azure-batch-content.md

 This solution is ideal for the finance, media, entertainment, energy, and environment industries.
 It's optimized for the following scenarios:

-* Financial risk Monte Carlo simulations
+* Financial risk Monte Carlo simulations (finance and portfolio)
 * Image rendering
 * Media transcoding
 * File processing
-* Engineering or scientific simulations
+* Engineering or scientific simulations (energy and environment)

 ## Architecture